HimplHeap Entailment

 Qed.

-More generally, a heap predicate of the form H \* H is generally
+More generally, a heap predicate of the form H \* H is usually suspicious

-suspicious in Separation Logic.
-In the simple variant of Separation Logic
+in Separation Logic.
+In the simple variant of Separation Logic that we

-that we consider in this course, there are only 3 typical situations where
+consider in this course, there are only three typical situations where

-H is a pure heap predicate of the form \P], (3) if H of the form
+- (2) if H is a pure heap predicate of the form \[P], or

 Rules for Naming Heaps